NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 ## Updating the Compiler Pipeline

-We'll add every remaining hard registers to the assembly AST.
+We'll add all remaining hard registers to the assembly AST.
 Conversion from TACKY to Assembly will have a small change as well: we'll store extra information in the backend symbol table about which hard registers each function uses to pass parameters and return values.

 Next, we'll implement the register allocation.
 This pass will process each assembly function independently.
 If a function needs a lot of hard registers, and we don't have enough of them, we spill some pseudoregisters to memory.
-Our register allocator won't replace spilled pseudoresgisters.
+Our register allocator won't replace spilled pseudoregisters.

-Pseudoregisters might represent variables with static storage duration, which is not touched by the register allocator either.
+Pseudoregisters might represent variables with static storage duration, which are not touched by the register allocator either.

 Finally, we'll extend the code emission stage to support the new hard registers we introduce in this chapter.